anirbanroychowdhury/Simple-React-Product-Page/README.md

 2. Execute the command "npm install" to download all the package dependencies.
 3. After the npm modules are installed, you can open a powershell instance and execute the command "node index.js" to launch your backend.

-Makesure that your backend is running on "https://localhost:3000" as this is hardcoded as the API to fetech the product information in the frontend.
+Makesure that your backend is running on "https://localhost:3000" as this is hardcoded as the API to fetch the product information in the frontend.
 Your frontend can run on any other port aside from this one.

 PS: If you launch your frontend after making sure that your backend is up, node will automatically ask you to switch to a differnt port.